 There is a printable recipe card below for these Dark Chocolate Peanut Butter Macadamia Truffles.

 Don’t forget to link up your own fun Sweet Eats and Holiday Treats.
 Anything goes… share holiday decorations, projects, crafts, DIY and of course, recipes.
 Link up below and be sure to check back tomorrow for another fabulous holiday recipe.
-Also please don’t forget to go check out Pam and Micha too!

 - Spiced Peanut Brittle